Leopoldo Fregoli

-Early Professional Years
+Early professional years

 Originally an amateur entertainer, he took his first steps to professionalism while serving in the Italian army in Abyssinia under General Baldissera in 1890.
 A troupe of theatrical performers the general hired to entertain his soldiers did not materialise.
 Fregoli offered to fill in and was an immediate success.
 General Baldissera subsequently had Fregoli posted, not as a soldier but as a performer, to the theatre at Massowah, which he used to entertain soldiers.
 Fregoli became the director and stage manager of the theatre and casino.
 After a year he returned to Italy and performed in Rome, Genoa and Florence.
 In the audience at Florence was a government registry clerk, Ugo Biondi, who was so impressed with Fregoli's performance that he sought him out and asked for some lessons in how to follow in his footsteps.
 Fregoli generously complied and Biondi went on to be another great quick change artist – first claiming to be a pupil, but later set up as the 'original' Fregoli.